jqwik-team/jqwik/README.md

 # jqwik

-A property-based test enginge for JUnit 5 using junit-quickcheck under the hood
+An alternative test enginge for the JUnit 5 platform